gryffin-uit/CS419/README.md

 ## 📌 Notes

-- Ensure the input data (Cranfield dataset) is placed properly in the `in/` folder.
+- Ensure the input data (Cranfield dataset) is placed properly in the root folder.
 - Outputs like precision, recall, and F1-score will be printed in the terminal.